CANDI: Hybrid Discrete-Continuous Diffusion Models: CANDI: Continuous And Discrete diffusion

 \subsection{Model Parameterization and Training}

-\paragraph{Model Parameterization} In order to simulate the reverse process of our structured corruption, the model must learn $P(X_0 | X_t)$ and $\nabla \log p_t(X_t)$.
+\textbf{Model Parameterization} In order to simulate the reverse process of our structured corruption, the model must learn $P(X_0 | X_t)$ and $\nabla \log p_t(X_t)$.
 Given that $\nabla \log p_t(X_t)$ and the discrete transitions can be calculated from $\mathbb{E}[\tilde{X}_0 | \tilde{X}_t]$, learning $P_{\theta}(X_0 | X_t)$ allows for simulating both the discrete and continuous components of the reverse trajectory.
-For implementation details, see Appendix \ref{app:sec_5:model_precond}.

-\paragraph{Loss Function} The ELBO derived for standard masked diffusion can be interpreted as a weighted cross entropy loss for learning $P_{\theta}(\cdot | X_t)$, where the weighting corresponds to the proportion of corrupted components \citep{zheng2024masked}.
-As our noising process varies the number of corrupted positions through time, we adopt this reweighting for stable training dynamics.
-Our training objective is defined as follows, where $q(\cdot | X_0)$ refers to the forward corruption kernel defined by \eqref{eq:structured-noise}:
+Thus we adopt the objective for masked diffusion, which can be interpreted as a weighted cross entropy loss for learning $P_{\theta}(\cdot | X_t)$.
+For further details, see Appendix \ref{app:sec_5:model_precond}.